-First response policy permits you to auto-suppress alerts as a first response for non-significant alerts.
+A First Response policy is used to auto-suppress alerts and to trigger process automation as a first response for non-significant alerts.

-You must have OpsQ View and OpsQ Manage permissions to manage first response and alert escalation policies.
+You must have OpsQ View, OpsQ Manage, and also require process automation permissions to manage first response policies.

-A training file is required to suppress specific alerts or snooze specific alerts.
+A training file is required to suppress or snooze specific alerts.
 The training file includes examples of alerts to be suppressed.
 See Alert Management Training File for more information.

 Step 2: Filter criteria